 If you have a significant balance on your credit card, the idea of paying it off completely can feel daunting.
-You might be tempted to make just the minimum payment instead, but this strategy, along with unexpected emergencies, can quickly lead to a mountain of debt that ends up costing you hundreds of dollars extra in interest.
+You might be tempted to make just the minimum payment instead as a way to avoid additional penalties, but this strategy, along with unexpected emergencies, can quickly lead to a mountain of debt that ends up costing you hundreds of dollars extra in interest.

 While making just the minimum payment on your credit card is an option, we don’t recommend it.
 And even paying just slightly more every month can help you save a whole lot.
 We breakdown the facts below.

 What is a credit card minimum payment?